Ajmalazeem/aqary-question-3/README.md

 # aqary-question-3
 Assesment question number 3 given by aqary international group

-// code ncontains only the solution for the given question. adding values to the table is done manually
+// code contains only the solution for the given question. adding values to the table is done manually

-// environment variables are not added in gitignore for refernce purpose
+// environment variables are not added in gitignore for reference purpose

 question number 3: